gadmel/gleb-abramov-ver-2/README.md

 ```bash
 chmod +x ./.github/scripts/docker.sh
 ```
-THe `docker.sh` script will build a Docker container of the project and tag it with the name `gleb-abramov`.
+The `docker.sh` script will build a Docker container of the project and tag it with the name `gleb-abramov`.

 Once the container is built, you can access the application by navigating to [localhost:3000](localhost:3000) in your web browser.